-In line with Article 8 of Regulation (EU) 2021/1060 and Article 29 of the Interreg Regulation all relevant partners will be included in the Monitoring Committee which will also approve the methodology and criteria used for the selection of operations, monitor the progress of the programme on a regular basis, including the final performance report and evaluation of the programme.
+In line with Article 8 of Regulation (EU) 2021/1060 all relevant partners will be included in the Monitoring Committee which will also approve the methodology and criteria used for the selection of operations, monitor the progress of the programme on a regular basis, including the final performance report and evaluation of the programme.
 Appropriate measures to avoid conflict of interest will be included in the Rules of Procedure e.g. to declare to the Chair any situation of conflict of interest in which they might be with regards to the discussions on a specific subject matter.
 Specific working groups will be established if needed or requested e.g. on programme evaluation.